marcmeji/lab-resolving-git-conflicts/your-code/about-me.md

 ```
 # Who am I

 * Where are you from?
-I was born in Barcelona.
+I was NOT born in Barcelona.
 * What do you do?
 I am a biologist.
 * Do you have previous experience with technology/data?
 Not much.